-Joint Committee on Legislative Services Page 2
+Joint Committee on Legislative Services Retirement Board of the Employees' Retirement System of Rhode Island Page 2

-In accordance with Government Auditing Standards, we have also issued a report dated May 23, 2003 on our consideration of the System's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, and contracts.
+In accordance with Government Auditing Standards, we have also issued a report dated May 14, 2004 on our consideration of the System's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, and contracts.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.

-The Management's Discussion and Analysis on page 3 and the Schedules of Funding Progress and the Schedules of Contributions from the Employers and Other Contributing Entity on pages 25 and 26 are not a required part of the basic financial statements but are supplementary information required by the Governmental Accounting Standards Board.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
+The Management's Discussion and Analysis beginning on page 3 and the Schedules of Funding Progress and the Schedules of Contributions from the Employers and Other Contributing Entity on pages 25 and 26 are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
+We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.